Bravely Default: Battle system

 Tied into the battle system is a Job system: beginning with the Freelancer, the party can gain additional Jobs by obtaining gems called "asterisks" from defeated human bosses.
 Twenty-four Jobs can be found in the game, ranging from the agile Valkyrie to White and Black Mages that respectively specialize in healing and fighting magic.
 Each Job has different strengths and weaknesses in battle.
 Outside battle, characters can be assigned any available Job.
 In addition to the skills of the equipped Job, the skills of a second Job can be learned, allowing for free customization of parties and the mixing of Job abilities in battle.
-After obtaining the Summoner Job, characters can use summoned monsters to launch attacks that deal high damage on all enemies.
+After obtaining the Summoner Job, characters can use summoned monsters to launch attacks that deal high damage to all enemies.
 Friend characters can also be summoned from other players' games: the more a friend summon is used, the more effective their actions become.
 Descriptions of defeated enemies, along with story recaps and descriptions of locations, weapons, and Jobs are included in an item called D's Journal.

 Within certain conditions, characters can perform Special Moves, customizable powerful moves tied to Jobs: after a Special Move is performed, the entire party is granted buffs for a limited period.
 This period is represented with a specific tune that plays over normal battle music.
 Various elements can be added to Special Moves, such as granting elemental properties, launching status ailments at enemies, recovering HP and MP, and temporary status ailment immunity to the party.
 The customization of Special Moves is directly tied to the creation of specialist shops during the reconstruction of Norende.
 Experience points acquired at the end of a battle enable characters and their assigned Jobs to level up, unlocking new abilities and boosting character stats such as available HP and MP.
 Bonuses are gained if the party fulfilled certain conditions.
 Job abilities and levels can be borrowed from online friends, in a feature called Abilink.
 Any Job can be borrowed from available players regardless of their current level.